 Ever wonder why some people believe the cloud is simple, while others believe that it's complex?
 In this lesson, you'll learn why they're both right—and you'll learn how to think about the cloud from two perspectives.
 The lesson will also discuss the different types of clouds: public, private, and hybrid.
 You'll get a glimpse inside the big business technology world and find out why the cloud can be such a compelling move for large organizations.

 What's the difference between the cloud and a collection of computers?
 A bunch—and much of that comes down to virtualization.
 In this lesson, you'll learn what virtualization is and why it's so fundamental in how the cloud operates.
-The lesson will also discuss scale and how it relates to virtualization.
+The lesson will also discuss the issue of scaling and how it relates to virtualization.
 Finally, you'll see how endpoints make all the connections work.

 As you'll recall, "services" is one of the five building blocks in the definition of the cloud.
 In this lesson, you'll look at those services.
 Specifically, you'll look at three categories of cloud services: infrastructure (or Infrastructure as a Service, or IaaS), platforms (or Platform as a Service, or PaaS), and software (or Software as a Service, or SaaS).
 The lesson will discuss how these three categories compare and individuals and business can take advantage of them.